MLStream/mlstream-spark-udfs/README.md

-# Handy Spark tools accessible from Spark SQL
+# Handy Spark Tools Accessible From Spark SQL

 Spark and PySpark packages that extend Apache Spark (UDFs) with additional SQL functions.
 Available for both Scala and Python.